PrestaShop/prestashop.github.io/news/_posts/releases/2020-03-04-prestashop-1-7-6-4-maintenance-release.md

 The security patch protects your shop against attacks aimed at modifying your customers' personal information.

-Reminder:  the 1-Click Upgrade module’s latest version is v[VERSION], don’t forget to upgrade it.
+Reminder:  the 1-Click Upgrade module’s latest version is v4.10.1, don’t forget to upgrade it.

 ## Main fixes
 Below are listed some of the main regression issues we fixed in this version :